-The Palm Beach County Juvenile Assessment Center (JAC) and Detention Center opened in November, 1998 with the goal of providing a 24/7 one-stop intake and assessment center for youthful offenders' initial entry into the Juvenile Justice system for the purposes of comprehensive case planning.
+The Palm Beach County Juvenile Assessment Center (JAC) and Detention Center opened in November 1998 with the goal of providing a 24/7 one-stop intake and assessment center for youthful offenders' initial entry into the Juvenile Justice system for the purposes of comprehensive case planning.
 By Statute, JACs are a local option spearheaded by the Department of Juvenile Justice in partnership with law enforcement and other community criminal justice entities.
-In Palm Beach County, this includes the State Attorney, School District Police, Palm Beach Sherriff's Office and other local service providers.
+In Palm Beach County, this includes the State Attorney, School District Police, Palm Beach Sheriff's Office and other local service providers.
 Over its existence, the facility has fallen into disrepair, and is in dire need of refurbishment and major repair.

-Palm Beach County SUPPORTS funding for the Palm Beach County Juvenile Justice Assessment and Detention Center for maintenance and repair.
+Palm Beach County SUPPORTS funding for the Palm Beach County Juvenile Justice Assessment and Detention Center for maintenance and repair, as well as funding for additional diversion programs.